wp-plugins/wp-photo-gallery/readme.txt

 This plugin is easy to install like other plug-ins of Wordpress as you need to just follow the below mentioned steps:

-1. upload wp-photo-gallery-plugin folder to wp-Content/plugins folder.
+1. upload wp-photo-gallery folder to wp-Content/plugins folder.

 2. Activate the plugin from Dashboard / Plugins window.